How to get results with user testing?

 Not only did we help Lingvist build a suitable test, but we also brought them closer to test users and made all of this possible in a short period of time.
 We will dive deeper into the example of Lingvist in a future blog post.

 Some forget that the aim of the test has to have a specific reason.
-For instance, the goal might be to find out how people liked your homepage, how accessible are buttons or we just measure user flow.
+For instance, the goal might be to find out how people liked your homepage, how accessible buttons are, or we just measure user flow.

 The clearer the goal, the easier we can understand if the test is successful.